Frequently asked questions

 Can I live at Sirovilla if I still own my own home?

-You can apply to live at Sirovilla if you still own your own home, however at time of admission you must have sold your home, continue to meet Centrelink’s criteria to receive the aged pension and meet the maximum assets test.
+You can apply to live at Sirovilla if you still own your own home; however, at the time of admission, you must have sold your home, continue to meet Centrelink’s criteria to receive the aged pension, and meet the maximum assets test.

 Is there an asset test to apply to live at Sirovilla?

-Yes, most of our residents have little to no assets and this has no bearing on them being offered a unit if they are next on the register of interest (wait list).
-New residents may have total assessable assets of $200,000 or less per person, at time of admission into the village.
-(This does not include personal items and furniture etc.)
+Yes, most of our residents have little to no assets, and this has no bearing on them being offered a unit if they are next on the register of interest (wait list).
+New residents may have total assessable assets of $200,000 or less per person at the time of admission into the village.
+(This does not include personal items and furniture, etc.)

-All residents of Sirovilla must meet the age requirement of being 67 years of age and be in receipt of the aged pension at the time of admission.
+All residents of Sirovilla must meet the age requirement of being 67 years of age and be eligible to receive the aged pension at the time of admission.

 Do I have to be able to drive to live at Sirovilla?

 No, many of our residents don’t or no longer drive.
-Our villages are on bus routes, are often only a 5-10minute walk to local shops and medical services, and Highton has it’s own weekly bus to the local Shopping Centre.
-Alternatively residents make use of taxi vouchers or have carers to do shopping etc through their My Aged Care package.
+Our villages are on bus routes, are often only a 5-10-minute walk to local shops and medical services, and Highton has its own weekly bus to the local Shopping Centre.
+Alternatively, residents make use of taxi vouchers or have in-home support workers to do shopping and run errands through their in-home support package.

 How do I apply?